nhn/tui.calendar/docs/en/apis/theme.md

 #### week-dayGrid

 Specifies the cell of each panel of the weekly/daily view.
 You can specify the right border and background color with `borderRight` and `backgroundColor`, and the default values are `'1px solid #e5e5e5'` and `'inherit'`.
-When the background color is changed, the background color of the column except for weekends will be changed.
+When the background color is changed, the background color of the columns except for weekends will be changed.

 | Default                                                       | Example                                                      |
 | ------------------------------------------------------------- | ------------------------------------------------------------ |